enkidevs/curriculum/tech-interviews/tech-interviews-core/array-and-map-tips/map-takes-space-and-gives-time.md

 ---
 ## Content

-In interviews, using a map is the most common example of sacrificing space to gain time i.e. sacrificing memory to create a map such that your code can have fast lookups.
+In interviews, using a map is the most common example of sacrificing space to gain time, i.e. sacrificing memory to create a map such that your code can have fast lookups.

 > 💡 Sacrificing space for time is an essential technique to make your solution faster.